1.0 OBJECT OF THE GAME

 10.13 Resolving Disputes

-Any disagreement between the two players will be resolved by the League Operator or his/her appointed substitute, or any administrative member of the UPA.
+Any disagreement between the two players will be resolved by the League Operator or appointed representatives, or any administrative member of the UPA.

 11.0 SPECIAL RULINGS